gregorlorenzo/flicklog/docs/project_guideline.md

 - **Zod for Validation:** Define a Zod schema for every Server Action's input and **always re-validate on the server**.
 - **Data Fetching:** Fetch data directly within Server Components using `async/await`.
 - **Prisma Client:** Use the singleton instance from `lib/db.ts`.
+- **Local DB Migrations:** To run migrations against the local Docker database, use the `pnpm db:migrate:dev --name <migration-name>` command.

 ### Server Action Documentation